Kili security measures

 If you're using the remote storage to work with Kili, when your annotators work on data, browser directly loads files from storage without backend processing on Kili servers.
 You can add data to your project by:

-- Kili supports secure native integrations with AWS S3 and Azure Blob Storage.
-Google Cloud Platform support is currently under development.
+• Kili supports secure native integrations with AWS S3, Azure Blob Storage, and Google Cloud.